DanielHearn/kiel-portfolio/contact.md

 **Kiel.frampton@outlook.com**

-Or message me on Linkedin:
+Or message me on LinkedIn:

 **linkedin.com/in/kiel-frampton**